 Most colorectal cancer is sporadic (occurs by chance with no known cause).
 Approximately 3% to 5% of all cases of colorectal cancer are thought to be due to Lynch syndrome.

 How is Lynch syndrome diagnosed?

 Lynch syndrome is likely if a family history meets the Modified Amsterdam Criteria listed above.
 Lynch syndrome can be confirmed through a blood test.
 The test can determine if someone has a mutation in one of the genes associated with Lynch syndrome.
-Currently testing is available for the MLH1, MSH2, and MSH6 genes.
-The PMS2 gene is tested for in some clinical trials (research studies that test new treatment and prevention methods to find out if they are safe, effective, and better than the current standard of care) as well as cancer centers that specialize in Lynch syndrome.
-However, not all families with Lynch syndrome will have a mutation in one of these four genes.
+Currently testing is available for the MLH1, MSH2, MSH6, and EPCAM genes.
+The PMS2 gene is tested for in some clinical trials (research studies) as well as cancer centers that specialize in Lynch syndrome.
+However, not all families with Lynch syndrome will have a mutation in one of these genes.

 For patients who have a family history that suggests Lynch syndrome, screening tests can be performed on tumor (cancer) tissue to help determine if Lynch syndrome is likely.
 The two screening tests suggested are microsatellite instability testing (MSI) and immunohistochemistry testing (IHC).
 The results of these tests can indicate whether more specific genetic testing should be considered.